Republican repression in Madrid (1936–1939): Historiography

-Historiography on the violence in the Civil War is massive and grows every week.
+Historiography on the violence in the Civil War is massive and grows continually.
 Until 1975, the focus was mostly on terror behind the Republican lines; in the late 20th century, attention shifted to Nationalist repression.
 Research on the Loyalist zone has been reinvigorated recently, resulting in at least three major works dedicated to Madrid; Some specific issues, especially the Paracuellos killings, also earned a sizeable literature.
 However, the contributions are by no means to complete investigation.
 Most questions raised are still subject to historiographic debates, usually unrelated to Madrid specifics but referring to violence during the Civil War in general.
 In the early 21st century, it was hoped that the discourse was approaching "synthesis" and "normalisación". but that judgment turned decisively premature; quite to the contrary, the debate grew "more heated than ever before".

 The central point of almost all debates is the role of state structures in repression behind the Republican lines.
-Most generally, the discussion is whether violence occurred despite of or because of the regime.
+Most generally, the discussion is whether violence occurred in spite of, or because of, the regime.
 Some claim that terror was integral to the republican system, and some maintain that it was fundamentally opposed by official structures.
 Most specific problems are part of the general dilemma.
 One of the questions is the existence of a blueprint for extermination; some suggest that republican violence resulted from a premeditated general strategy, others claim that no such plan, strategy or intention has ever existed.
 Another question is whether violence might be perceived as a revolution; some scholars see the Civil War principally in revolutionary terms, but others note that violence "was not related to any revolutionary project".
 These who associate violence with revolution debate whether it was a Communist, multifold or "leaderless" one.
 Some suppose that the state was assuming a revolutionary format and some disagree by claiming that it competed for power with revolutionary groupings.
 Accordingly, there are conflicting views of public realm shaped either by collapse of state or by excess of state power or by fragmentation of power.